 Ethiopia

-Ethiopia is our largest portfolio and origin by volume, with a focus on Grade 1 washed, naturals, & special preps.
+Ethiopia represents our largest origin by volume, with a portfolio highlighting Grade 1 Washed, Natural, and Special Prep Coffee lots.

-We have been sourcing from Ethiopia since 2012, and it is the origin we buy the most volume from.
+We have been sourcing from Ethiopia since 2012.
 In order to access the best coffee with the highest exportable quality, we have established a local team on the ground.
-We have a representative office in Addis Ababa, heavily involved in all stages of the product cycle.
+Our representative office is located in Addis Ababa, heavily involved in all stages of the product cycle.
 We generally work in the Southern Nations, Nationalities, and Peoples’ Region, as well as Agaro in the West.
 Our selection includes fruity, juicy, floral, and elegant flavour profiles.

 Harvesting season